 When visiting Get RX’d, the Xebex Rower 2.0 was about $200 cheaper than the Concept2 (when I chose the $50 discount instead of the “free” gifts).
 However, they wanted to charge me slightly over $300 to ship the rower to my house (including taxes)!
 This put their base model at a higher price than the Concept2 Model D (or about the same).
-Plus, the Xebex 2.0 doesn’t have the bluetooth or backlit monitor!
+Plus, the Xebex 2.0 doesn’t have the Bluetooth feature or the backlit monitor!

 This was a bit of a shock to me since in the past I believe Get RX’d was only charging $50 for shipping (which meant the rower came out cheaper than the Concept2).

 Below are the best places to check for pricing when comparing the Xebex vs. Concept2.
-Remember to actually check-out with the item to compare pricing.
+Remember to actually check out with the item to compare pricing.

 Final Verdict: Xebex vs. Concept2

 When comparing the Xebex Rower vs. Concept2 it really comes down to personal preference.